What Age Division Should My Kid Play In at Muslim Youths FC?

 Ready to register?

 Once you know the division, the rest takes about five minutes.
 The registration form walks through player info, division pick, parent contact, and payment.
-Early Bird pricing runs until May 1, 2026 at $199 per player.
+Early Bird pricing runs until June 3, 2026 at $199 per player.
 Regular is $299.
 Family Discount brings it to $159 per child for two or more.

-We will see you at BGT.
+We will see you at Bishop Ryan.